KohlbacherLab/dnpm-dip-deployment/README.md

 >|---------------------------|-------------------------------------------------------------------|
 >| `./certs/dfn-ca-cert.pem`      | Certificate chain of the central broker's server certificate (for remote host verification)                     |
 >| `./certs/dnpm-ca-cert.pem`     | Certificate of the DNPM CA from which the client certificates originate (for client verification in mutual TLS) |

-#### HTTPS only

-In a production setup, you will probably want to have the reverse proxy using only HTTPS, so remove the plain HTTP proxy configuration `.../sites-enabled/reverse-proxy.conf`.

 #### Securing Backend APIs